 GO AHEAD, ADD SOME CHICKEN

 Chicken would be a delicious addition to this low sodium pasta dish and it’s a great way to add in extra protein.
-If you want to add chicken you can use pre-cooked chicken breasts or shredded chicken and add it in at the end.
-If using raw chicken cut it into small pieces and cook with the onions.
+If you want to add chicken, use either chopped chicken breast or shredded chicken .
+Simply cook your chicken separately and add it in at the end.

 Shrimp would also be an excellent addition to this low-salt meal.
 Broccoli, mushrooms, and zucchini are all great options for adding an extra serving of veggies to this dish.